SVG CSS vs Inline Styles vs Presentation Attributes in C#

 SVG supports multiple styling mechanisms, and each of them has its place.
 The key is not choosing a “best” method in isolation, but selecting the right one based on how the SVG is created, modified, and rendered.
 Below is a practical comparison to help you decide.

-Use CSS for structure, attributes for simplicity, and inline styles only when you must override everything else.
+Use CSS for reusable styling, presentation attributes for simple generated SVG, and inline styles only when a specific element must override everything else.

 Quick Styling Recipes